dannofx/SwiftExercises/AutoresizingMasks/README.md

 # Autoresizing Masks

-Consists in a view that contains a subview.
-The app performs animated view's resizings with differents resizing masks in the subview.
+Consists of a view that contains a subview.
+The app performs animated view's resizing with different resizing masks in the subview.